ansible/django-gulp-nginx/README.md

 When you start the containers by running `ansible-container run`, they start in development mode, which means that the *dev_overrides* section of each service definition in [ansbile/container.yml](./ansible/container.yml) takes precedence, causing the gulp, django and postgresql services to start, and the nginx service to stop.

 The frontend code can be found in the [src](./src) directory, and the backend django code is found in the [project](./project) directory.
-You can begin macking changes right away, and as you do you'll see the results reflected in your browser almost immediately.
+You can begin macking changes right away, and as you do, you'll see the results reflected in your browser almost immediately.

 Here's a brief overview of each of the running services: